15 Cheapest Universities in Georgia for International Students

 East Georgia State College was established through the lobbying efforts of local leaders in Swainsboro and Emanuel County to provide accessible academic opportunities and produce a highly-trained workforce in the region.
 Committed to providing quality education for lesser expenses, the tuition fees at EGSC are considered among the lowest in the University System of Georgia.
 Its students and faculty also actively participate in various service and engagement activities to address the needs of the local community.

-5. South Georgia State College
+6. South Georgia State College

 Known for its stunning and historical campus, South Georgia State College was established in 1906 as a member of the University System of Georgia to provide opportunities to students in the region with affordable, career-oriented, and enriching education.
 It offers undergraduate degrees, and the majority of its student population receives scholarships and financial aid.
 The college also provides various services that meet the needs of its students and help them have a well-rounded and fulfilling academic journey.

-7. Dalton State College
+7. Atlanta Metropolitan State College

 9. Paine College